Aquatics

 Keep on track!
 We recommend taking the courses at the following ages:

 Interested in working at the Nature Fresh Farms Recreation Centre Pool?
 Applicants are encouraged to have both Lifesaving Society Swim Instructor and Lifesaving Society National Lifeguard certifications.
-Due to Public Pool Regulations, all aquatic staff must be at least 16 years of age to begin employment.
+Due to Public Pool Regulations, all aquatic staff must be at least 15 years of age.

 |